braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/analytics/tracking_sessions.md

 If you have set a session timeout, then the session semantics all extend to that customized timeout.

 {% alert note %}
-The minimum value for `sessionTimeoutInSeconds` is 1 second.
+The minimum value for `sessionTimeout` is 1 second.
 The default value is 10 seconds.
 {% endalert %}

 ## Testing session tracking